slinkp/practical-deep-learning-fastai/README.md

 Can pretty much start at [12:11](https://www.youtube.com/watch?v=hBBOjCiFcuo&t=731s)

-I'm skipping both paperspace and jupyterlab - already got kaggle and colab and local notebooks, i don't need 5 ways of doing the same thing!
+I'm skipping both paperspace and jupyterlab -
+I've already got kaggle and colab and local notebooks, i don't need 5 ways of doing the same thing!
 He mentions that jupyterlab is especially good for folks not comfortable with terminal.
 I'm a terminal guy.